1946 Battersea North by-election: Candidates

 The Labour Party selected as its candidate Douglas Jay, a 39-year-old economist who had been a financial journalist, a Fellow of All Souls and then (from 1941) a civil servant.

 The Conservative Party candidate was B.A.
 Shattock, while the Liberal Party did not field a candidate.

-The third candidate was 38-year-old Trotskyite and adult education tutor, Hugo Dewar of the Independent Labour Party (ILP).
+The third candidate was 38-year-old Trotskyist and adult education tutor, Hugo Dewar of the Independent Labour Party (ILP).
 He had joined the ILP in 1928, and in 1929 co-founded the Marxian League.
 He joined the Communist Party of Great Britain in 1931, but was expelled the following year.
 He was one of the founders in 1932 of the Communist League, Britain's first 'official' Trotskyist group, and had remained active in 'Left Opposition' groups until he was drafted into the army in 1943.

-Results
+Election

 On a turnout reduced to 55% from the 71% at the 1945 general election, Jay held the seat for Labour with 69% of votes, a small reduction from the 74% won by his predecessor in 1945.
 Shattock's 29.6% share was a small increase on the 26.1% Conservative vote the previous year, while Dewar won only 240 votes (1.5%) of the total, and lost his deposit.